david-knott/moderncompilerinjava/CURRENT.md

 Cloner is broken after modifing code to use declists.
 Its likely alot of the absyn visitors are broken now.

 We had originally assumed that a function body cannot be null, this is not the case now.
 It can be null in the case of primitive declarations, this could be refactored into the base absyn visitor.

+There are also prolems with the Semant phase.
+When should the level be created, the level also has a reference to the frame and its associated label, which corresponds to a specific function.
+We need to make sure that that we bind our runtime functions.

+Level -> Function Dec ( Name ) -> Activation Record ( Label )

+Outermost Level

+    Primitives...

+    Tiger Main Level

+        User Code.

+Also how to be provide the frame to the semant phase ?

+The level constructor doesn't support creating a level without either a frame or a parent level.

+The answer to both questions might be separate the frame and level classes.

 ## 29th October 2020